priyall/SpacedStudy/README.md

 SpacedStudy is a web application targeted towards students who dont have conducive environment at home to study in silence and without any distractions.
 The main purpose of SpacedStudy is to help students find distraction free places -- SpacedStudy Locations -- near them, where they can go and study and have a distraction free zone.
 These SpacedStudy places will be local libraries and cafes approved by the team where anyone can go and be welcomed.

 This solves the problem that a lot of cafes dont allow students to sit for few hours without any distractions and buying anything.
-The cafes which partner with SpacedStudy will provide them an increased footfall, especially important for new cafes and other locations and the website will also have affliate codes so when students do end up studying there they might end up buying something.
+The cafes which partner with SpacedStudy will provide them an increased footfall, especially important for new cafes and other locations and the website will also have affiliated codes so when students do end up studying there they might end up buying something.
 This is not limited for students, even working professionals can find meeting spots or a place where they can peacefully work.

 <h3>How it works</h3>